-Military GoPro videos, like the one above, have become pretty popular recently.
+Military GoPro videos, like the one below, have become pretty popular recently.
 Sites like “Funker350” share the videos which get passed around rapidly in the military community online.
 The GoPro, for those who don’t know, is a company popular for selling small cameras that can be attached to things, like a soldier’s helmet, to capture human experiences as they happen from the virtual point of view of the person.
 They’re really popular in extreme sports, and the jump to the military isn’t surprising.

 This trend isn’t all that surprising.
 Cameras have gotten smaller, lighter, better, and cheaper over the years and social media thrives on pictures and videos of “extreme” things.

-I have a hard time deciding soldiers wearing GoPros would be a good thing or a bad thing.
+I have a hard time deciding whether soldiers wearing GoPros would be a good thing or a bad thing.
 In the “good” category, you would have a fairly accurate log of what occurs on a combat patrol because it’s live video.
 There would be no questions as to what happened afterwards because you could simply “roll the videotape.”

 Conversely, the same is true.
 What happens on patrol would not stay on patrol.
 There are things that may happen outside the wire that, if nothing else, might be pretty embarrassing.

 Those two things together, the GoPro seems to be a positive addition, if for nothing else, to serve as a forcing function of good behavior.
 But, also conversely true, soldier behavior may be affected when they know the GoPro is watching them in a different way.
 Everyone knows about the “spotlight Ranger” who only performs when the leadership is there to see it.
-There is also a concern of a guy looking to get an “epic video” of him doing something that he might not even consider doing if it wouldn’t be caught on video.
+There is also a concern of a guy looking to get an “epic video” doing something that he might not even consider doing if it wouldn’t be caught on video.

 GoPro’s motto is “Be a HERO” after all.